smart-wpa/lincoln-field-site/lincoln-field.md

 If a site is selected, temporary construction impacts are expected but will be carefully managed.
 Some trails may have short-term closures, but detours and signage will maintain access whenever possible.
 SPS and SPR will communicate clearly about timelines, closures, and alternative options for recreation during construction.

+##### How will Seattle Public Schools handle trees affected by the project?

+Seattle Public Schools (SPS) will partner with Seattle Parks and Recreation (SPR) to evaluate any potential tree impacts using a holistic approach.
+Each tree will be assessed for its health, size, species, canopy coverage, and ecological role, with the shared goal of preserving as many trees as possible.

+If tree removal is necessary, SPS and SPR will develop a mitigation and replanting plan that aligns with Seattle Parks’ environmental standards and the City’s Urban Forest Management Plan.
+Replacement requirements are determined by city regulations: three new trees must be planted for every tree removed on City-owned land.

 ##### How many trees would be removed for each option?

+We will not know how many trees will need to be removed until a site is selected and the project designs are done.
+Below is an estimate based on the test fit.

 **Option A:** Total tree removals OR impacted (not sure if removal will be required): 10